MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-entryselectedby-for-controls-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for EntrySelectedBy for Controls for View (Format)
+title: TypeName Element for EntrySelectedBy for Controls for View
-description: TypeName Element for EntrySelectedBy for Controls for View (Format)
+description: TypeName Element for EntrySelectedBy for Controls for View
 ---
-# TypeName Element for EntrySelectedBy for Controls for View (Format)
+# TypeName Element for EntrySelectedBy for Controls for View

 Specifies a .NET type that uses this definition of the control.
 This element is used when defining controls that can be used by a view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-Controls Element (Format)
+- Controls Element
-Control Element for Controls for View (Format) CustomControl Element for Control for Controls for View (Format) CustomEntries Element for CustomControl for Controls for View (Format) CustomEntry Element for CustomEntries for Controls for View (Format) TypeName Element for EntrySelectedBy for Controls for View (Format)
+- Control Element
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- TypeName Element

 ## Syntax